BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: RESULTS AND DISCUSSION

-Localization similarity between samples in the surround layouts dataset--rendered for various surround speaker layouts--and reference signals (without any speaker layout) was calculated.
-Fig.~\ref{RQ2_plot} presents the aggregated mean LS scores across different speaker layouts for two scenarios: (a) source angles without elevation and (b) source angles with elevation.
-The 95\% confidence intervals are also shown.
+Localization similarity between samples in the surround layouts dataset, rendered for various surround loudspeaker layouts, and reference signals (without any loudspeaker layout) was calculated.
+Fig.~\ref{RQ2_plot} presents the aggregated mean LS scores across different loudspeaker layouts for two scenarios: (a) source angles without elevation and (b) source angles with elevation.
+The mean LS scores were computed across 8 different audio samples per layout.
+For each configuration, the 95\% confidence interval was also calculated using the standard error of the mean across the 8 samples.

 As shown in part (a) of Fig.~\ref{RQ2_plot}, when the angles have no elevation, the LS scores for 5.1 and 5.1.4 are similar, as are those for 7.1 and 7.1.4.
 Additionally, LS scores for 7.1 and 7.1.4 are higher than those for 5.1 and 5.1.4.
-This suggests that increasing the number of surround channels (from 5.1 to 7.1) enhances localization similarity due to improved spatial coverage of surround speakers.
+This suggests that increasing the number of surround channels enhances localization similarity due to improved spatial coverage of surround loudspeakers.

 As shown in part (b) of Fig.~\ref{RQ2_plot}, when angles have elevations, the LS scores for layouts with height channel (5.1.4, 7.1.4) are higher than those for layouts without elevation (5.1, 7.1).
-This confirms that elevated angles benefit more from overhead speakers, as adding height channels allows the model to capture vertical localization cues more effectively, leading to an overall increase in LS.
+This confirms that elevated angles benefit more from overhead loudspeakers, as adding height channels allows the model to capture vertical localization cues more effectively, leading to an overall increase in LS.

-These results demonstrate that BINAQUAL can distinguish between simulated binaural representations of different surround speaker layouts, regardless of whether elevation is present.
+Statistical analysis using non-parametric tests further supports these findings.
+As shown in Table~\ref{table:layout_comparison}, Mann–Whitney U tests reveal that increasing the number of surround channels leads to significantly higher LS scores, as evidenced by comparisons between 5.1 vs. 7.1 and 5.1.4 vs. 7.1.4 (both with $p = 0.0002$).
+Similarly, adding height channels significantly improves localization similarity for both 5.1 vs. 5.1.4 ($p = 0.0499$) and 7.1 vs. 7.1.4 ($p = 0.0003$).
+Kruskal–Wallis tests across all layouts further confirm overall significant differences due to layout configuration.
+These results demonstrate that \mbox{BINAQUAL} can distinguish between simulated binaural representations of different surround loudspeaker layouts, regardless of whether elevation is present.